sriharshini2022/IMAGE-GENERATION-USING-COMFY-UI-AND-STABLE-DIFFUSION/README.md

     *   `omegaconf`

 ## Installation

-1.  **Install Python:** Ensure you have Python 3.8 or higher installed.
+Install Python: Ensure you have Python 3.8 or higher installed.
+(3.10 or 3.11 are recommended).

-2.  **Install ComfyUI:** Follow the instructions in the official ComfyUI repository to download and install the software.
-3.  **Download Stable Diffusion Model:** Download a compatible Stable Diffusion model checkpoint file.
-Place the checkpoint file in the appropriate directory within your ComfyUI installation (refer to ComfyUI documentation).
+Install ComfyUI:  ComfyUI was deployed locally using the GitHub repository.
+Clone the repository to your desired location.
+(Provide the repository link if applicable).
+Follow any specific instructions in the repository for initial setup.

+Download Stable Diffusion Model: The v1-5-pruned-emaonly-fp16 model was downloaded from Hugging Face.
+(Provide the Hugging Face model link if possible).

+Place Model Checkpoint: The downloaded model file (v1-5-pruned-emaonly-fp16) was placed in the following directory within the ComfyUI installation: ComfyUI_windows_portable\ComfyUI\models\checkpoints.
+This specific location is crucial as it's where ComfyUI looks for model files during initialization.

-4.  **Install Dependencies:** Open a terminal or command prompt, navigate to your project directory, and create a virtual environment (recommended):
+Install Dependencies: Open a terminal or command prompt, navigate to your ComfyUI directory, and create a virtual environment (recommended):

-    ```bash
+Bash

-    python3 -m venv .venv  # Create a virtual environment
-    source .venv/bin/activate  # Activate the virtual environment (Linux/macOS)
-    .venv\Scripts\activate  # Activate the virtual environment (Windows)
+python3 -m venv .venv  # Create a virtual environment source .venv/bin/activate  # Activate the virtual environment (Linux/macOS) .venv\Scripts\activate  # Activate the virtual environment (Windows) Then, install the required Python libraries:

-    ```
-    Then, install the required Python libraries:
-    ```bash
+Bash

-    pip install torch torchvision torchaudio transformers numpy Pillow Flask requests tqdm filelock gradio omegaconf
+pip install torch torchvision torchaudio transformers numpy Pillow Flask requests tqdm filelock gradio omegaconf (Important Note: Ensure that the PyTorch installation matches your CUDA version if you have a compatible NVIDIA GPU.
+Refer to the PyTorch installation instructions for specific CUDA versions.)

+Run ComfyUI: Launch ComfyUI according to its documentation.
+Because the model checkpoint is now in the correct directory, ComfyUI should automatically recognize it upon startup.
     ```

 ## Usage